rickbairstow/rickbairstow/README.md

 ## Hello, I'm Rick Bairstow 👋

 ### About Me
 I'm a passionate Front End Software Engineer and 🥷 Web Ninja 🥷 with a love for mentoring, teaching, and promoting accessibility within the web.
-Specializing in front-end development, I create user-friendly web applications using HTML, CSS, JavaScript, VueJS, TailwindCSS, PHP, and more.
-My focus is on delivering intuitive and engaging user experiences that prioritize user journeys, performance, and readable, clean code.
+Specialising in front-end development, I create user-friendly web applications using HTML, CSS, JavaScript, VueJS, TailwindCSS, PHP, and more.
+My focus is on delivering intuitive and engaging user experiences that prioritise user journeys, performance, and readable, clean code.

-I actively contribute to the community by organizing frontend mentor groups, providing code reviews, engaging in pair programming sessions, and developing frontend training plans.
+I actively contribute to the community by organising frontend mentor groups, providing code reviews, engaging in pair programming sessions, and developing frontend training plans.
 This hands-on involvement allows me to share my expertise and foster growth within the development community.

 In addition to my community efforts, I contribute across all aspects of projects, from initial conception and design through to development, rigorous testing, and deployment.
 By collaborating closely with cross-functional teams, I ensure each project meets client objectives and adheres to industry best practices.